 If you want to have an at-home spa day, it is not too difficult.
 Set the ambiance by putting on soothing music.
 Then, you can make your own facial scrubs with ingredients found around the house.
 And slice cucumbers for your eyes, of course.
 All that’s left is to paint each other’s nails.

 If you’re pretty good at cooking, show off your skills by preparing your mom’s favorite dish.
 She’ll appreciate all the effort you put into the gesture.
 Alternatively, if cooking is something you guys did together when you were growing up, this would be fun to cook together.
 Make something that was a staple in your house growing up, they really bring back memories.

 If you’re not the best cook or want to try a new recipe, order a meal kit from Dinnerly!
 It’s incredibly affordable, at only $5 per serving.
 And you get healthy ingredients to cook with.
 Order your new favorite meal now.

 And there you have it, ten great activities you can do with your mom on Mother’s Day!
 These are all good options, so you really can’t go wrong if you pick to do one of these things.
 However, make sure to do something that your mom will love.
 After all, this day is all about her.

-If you’re unable to be with your mom on Mother’s Day, then let her know you’re thinking of her by sending a card and calling her.
+If you’re unable to be with your mom on Mother’s Day, then let her know you’re thinking of her by sending a card or a Mother’s day flower delivery and then calling her.
 Cherish your mom while she’s around, because (as horrible as it is to think about) she won’t be forever.
 Make sure she knows she’s loved!

 What do you love to do with your mom on Mother’s Day?
 Do you have any other suggestions?
 Let us know in the comments!